Esri/arcgis-runtime-demos-android/2015-EDS/JumpZoom/README.md

 # Jump Zoom

-Quartz Beta 2 demo showing how to chain together asynchronous navigation methods, waiting until one is complete before beginning a second navigation call.
+Demo app showing how to chain together asynchronous navigation methods, waiting until one is complete before beginning a second navigation call.
 If first navigation is cancelled by the user interacting with the MapView, then the second navigation call is not made.
 Uses MapView navigation methods that return ListenableFuture.

-Uses ArcGIS Runtime SDK for Android Quartz release, Beta 2.
+Uses ArcGIS Runtime SDK for Android v100.0.0.

-***Note: Quartz Beta 2 was released in March 2016.
-Check the [Esri Maven repository on Bintray](https://bintray.com/esri/arcgis/arcgis-android/view) for the latest release.***

 ![JumpZoom1](JumpZoom_demo_screenshot1.png)
 ![JumpZoom2](JumpZoom_demo_screenshot2.png)